 The rest of this syllabus and the course schedule are in Moodle.
-Log in and use the Course Info and other panels on the right to view and download the Syllabus, Assignment Schedule, and other resources.
+Log in, go to Chem 109, and use the Course Info and other panels on the right to view and download the Syllabus, Assignment Schedule, and other resources.
 The full syllabus contains information about how your final grade will be calculated, among other things.